grafana/grafana/docs/sources/setup-grafana/installation/_index.md

 To run Grafana, you must have a supported operating system, hardware that meets or exceeds minimum requirements, a supported database, and a supported browser.

-Grafana relies other open source software to operate.
+Grafana relies on other open source software to operate.
 For a list of open source software that Grafana uses, refer to [package.json](https://github.com/grafana/grafana/blob/main/package.json).

 ## Supported operating systems